Bonus Download: New to painting? Start with my free Beginner's Guide to Painting.

 Positive and negative space is inherently subjective.
 Some people may see one area as being a positive space, but others may see that same area as the negative space.
 This is because the way we all perceive the world varies from person to person.
 What I see may be completely different from what you see.

-Positive And Negative Space Illusion
+Positive and Negative Space Illusion

 Several positive and negative space illusions have been developed to illustrate that our perception varies from person to person.
 Below is one of the most famous positive and negative space illusions: